Stochastic n-point D-bifurcations of stochastic L\'evy flows and their complexity on finite spaces: Stochastic n-point D-bifurcations in finite space

-The arguments in the proofs of Theorem \ref{lem: lin indep restrictions in applications} and of Proposition \ref{lem: lin indep restrictions permutations} are not easily extensible to higher levels $k$ in the case of bijections.
-This is due to the fact that, in this case, for $k>1$ there are further restrictions which involve crossed equations coming from different blocks of equations generated by each fixed $u_1 u_2 \ldots u_k$ in equation (\ref{eq: positions permutations}) (in contrast to the previous case of arbitrary self-maps).
-Moreover, for level $k\geq m/2$, new restrictions, coming from equation (\ref{eq: complementaries invariant-permutations}) which represents further dependence on lower levels $(m-k)\leq k$, arises (again different from the case of self-maps).
-Therefore, combinatorially, it looks non trivial to control the restrictions coming from different properties with non-empty intersections.
-As far as our knowledge, in the case of flow of random bijections, the problem of number of restrictions on the coefficients, given the transition probabilities of $k$-point motion, for $k>1$, is still open.
+The arguments in the proofs of Theorem~\ref{lem: lin indep restrictions in applications} and of Proposition~\ref{lem: lin indep restrictions permutations} are not easily extensible to higher levels $k$ in the case of bijections.
+This is due to the fact that, in this case, for $k>1$ there are further restrictions which involve crossed equations coming from different blocks of equations generated by each fixed $u_1 u_2 \ldots u_k$ in equation \eqref{eq: positions permutations}) (in contrast to the previous case of arbitrary self-maps).
+Moreover, for level $k\geq m/2$, new restrictions, coming from equation \eqref{eq: complementaries invariant-permutations}) which represents further dependence on lower levels $(m-k)\leq k$, arises (again different from the case of self-maps).
+Therefore, it looks combinatorially non-trivial to control the restrictions coming from different properties with non-empty intersections.